jfredrickson5/alphanumeric/_about/index.md

 ## For Press

-For all press inquiries, please email [press@gsa.gov](mailto:press@gsa.gov?Subject=18F%20Media%20Query) with the topic you’d like to talk about and your deadline.
+For all press inquiries, please e-mail [press@gsa.gov](mailto:press@gsa.gov?Subject=18F%20Media%20Query) with the topic you’d like to talk about and your deadline.

 The GSA Office of Strategic Communications handles all press questions and can connect you with the proper people at TechRadar and OCTO.
 See the [GSA newsroom](https://www.gsa.gov/portal/category/26627) for news releases and official resources.